abudnik/prun/README.rst

 in a cluster.
 So we need parallelize somehow sorting of a big text file.

 It is possible to sort a separate small parts of a file in parallel.
 This small parts are called chunks.
-We can submit a job from Master to Workers, which sorts chunks.
-Here's a simple shell script (see jobs/example/sort_chunk.sh) which does it properly::
+We can submit a job that sorts chunks from Master to Workers.
+Here's a simple shell script (see jobs/example/sort_chunk.sh) that does it properly::

   echo "Sorting chunk process started"